userdw/RaspberryPi_3_Starter_Kit/03_Proximity_Indicator/README.md

 ### In this project you will need:
 * Raspberry Pi 3 (1),
-* I/O Expansion Shield (1),
+* Raspberry Pi IO Expansion Shield (1),
 * LED Module (1),
+* Buzzer Module (1),
 * IR Sensor (1).

 ### Assemble the modules following these steps:
-1. Plug the I/O Expansion Shield to the top of Raspberry Pi 3,
+1. Plug the Raspberry Pi IO Expansion Shield to the top of Raspberry Pi 3,
 2. Plug the LED Module to the header on the I/O Expansion Shield labelled **9**,
 3. Plug the Buzzer Module to the header on the I/O Expansion Shield labelled **2**,
 4. Plug the IR Sensor to the header on the I/O Expansion Shield labelled **A0**,